 2. Temple of Artemis at Ephesus

 Considered to be one of the architectural masterpieces in the list of 7 wonders of the world, only the ruins remain of the great Temple of Artemis at Ephesus, which was destroyed by calefaction and floods.
-Located right in the heart of Turkey, the temple was unearthed again in 1869 in the city of Izmir and was recognized as the World Heritage Site in the year of 2014.
+Located right in the heart of Turkey, the temple was unearthed again in 1869 in the city of Izmir and was recognized as a World Heritage Site in the year of 2014.

 Best Time To Visit: April to May and from September to mid November